zzbChina/Infinite-Borders/README.md

-# Infinte borders
+# Infinite borders

-If you are a game lover of Infinte Borders,this program will be the best way that record your warriors and teams,there have more than 120 warriors including all most all warriors about Infinte Borders.
+If you are a game lover of Infinite Borders,this program will be the best way that record your warriors and teams,there have more than 120 warriors including all most all warriors about Infinite Borders.

 #### Project setup
 ```